autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>Sensory Overload</td>
 <td>Sensory overload occurs when sensory stimuli in a person’s environment become too overwhelming.
-This refers to the seven senses of touch, taste, sound, sight, smell, vestibular (defined below) and proprioception (defined above).
+This refers to the seven senses of touch, taste, sound, sight, smell, vestibular and proprioception.
 It can be a very overwhelming and anxiety-inducing experience.
 The autistic person will likely feel a need to get away from the environment or situation that has led to overload but may need support to do this.</td>
 </tr>
 <tr>
 <td>Shutdown</td>
 <td>Like a meltdown, a shutdown is another type of response to overwhelming emotions and/or stimuli.
 During a shutdown, the autistic person withdraws (either partially or completely) from the environment.
 They may physically remove themselves to a space they consider safe, or they may freeze in the current place and though they want to leave they are not able to.
 They may stop responding to communication from others.</td>
 </tr>
 <tr>
-<td>SBC</td>
+<td>SBC<sup>*</sup></td>
-<td>Simon Baron-Cohen</td>
+<td>Simon Baron-Cohen is a British clinical psychologist and professor of developmental psychopathology at the University of Cambridge.
+He has often been criticized by the autistic community for many of his theories such as his "extreme male brain" theory of autism.<sup id="_ref-5" class="reference"><a href="#_note-5" data-toggle="tooltip" title="Applied Behavior Analysis">[5]</a></sup></td>
 </tr>
 <tr>
 <td>SI</td>